anjalihansda16/Business-Performance-Report/README.md

    - [Product Performance by Revenue vs Purchase Volume](#product-performance-by-revenue-vs-purchase-volume)
    - [List of Top 10 Customers](#list-of-top-10-customers)

+## Background
+I worked as a consultant for an online retail store, to review the data provided by the client and find out insights valuable to the CEO and CMO.
+The business is performing well and the management wants to analyse what the major contributing factors are to the revenue so they can strategically plan for next year.

 ## Business Questions
 1. Identify the countries with the highest customer engagement and transaction volumes in our online retail platform.